Hey there new friend! I’m Sarah. It’s nice to meet you.

-I grew up competing nationally in a sport that 9/10 people have never even heard of… jump rope.
+I grew up competing in a sport that 90ish% people aren’t even aware is a nationally competitive sport… jump rope.
 I stopped at age twelve (although you can still find me doing an unreasonable amount of double unders to this day and even coaching a skills clinic on the rare occasion).
 After dealing with anxiety and self-doubt since early childhood, I developed anorexia at age 11.
-For years my life was entangled in the claws of my eating disorder, as it was the center of the circle which my life revolved around.
-After relapsing in 2012 after a race and subsequent injuries, I made the (extremely terrifying and incredibly difficult) decision to begin recovery again and jumped into what I call my true recovery process.
-Each day I am finding more and more out about myself, I’m breaking into my true core values.
+For years my life was entangled in the claws of my eating disorder, as it was the center of the circle which my focus revolved around.
+With a relapse in 2012 following an adventure race and subsequent injuries, I made the (extremely terrifying and incredibly difficult) decision to begin recovery again and jumped into what I call my true healing process.

 Why The Pursuit of an Outlier?
-Well it’s rather simple – I’ve never really fit in, no matter the part of my life.
-I was always the odd kid out on the playground, the student who just got along with everyone but was never in a close-knit group, the girl who choose to not go to parties, the college student who has since stayed on that same path.
+It’s simple – I kind of am one.
 It’s my nature.
-I’m an outgoing introvert and quite honestly I love it.
-For me, being average and thinking inside the box is far from entertaining.
+Social norms aren’t my jam, I was never the “typical” pre-teen/teen/college student.
+My hobbies and pastimes are eclectic.
+I classify myself as an outgoing introvert and quite honestly I dig it.
+For me, thinking inside the box is far from entertaining.
 I like being a little quirky and weird and exploring everything that excites my being.
-I’m also a geek at heart and outlier is a statistical term, oh how I love stats… again no sarcasm here.
+I’m also a nerd at the core and outlier is a statistical term, oh how I love stats… and no, this is not sarcasm.
 Ultimately, when I was going over blog names time and time again in my head with no success, “The Pursuit of an Outlier” popped into my noggin and I’ve loved it ever since.

 Thank you for stopping by my site.
 Questions, comments, rants, and jokes always welcome.

 Please feel free to contact me at: lacourse (dot) sarah (at) yahoo (dot) com, or leave a comment below or on any post!